Here’s what we’ll cover:

 Related: Termination letter sample template

-Depending on your company’s disciplinary action policy, it might be best to first warn employees verbally and advise them on how to correct their behavior.
+Depending on your company’s disciplinary action policy, it might be best to first have a manager or Human Resources representative issue a verbal warning and advise the employee on how to correct their behavior.
 If they don’t conform to your company’s standards, you can then send a written warning notice to emphasize the seriousness of their misconduct and explain what will happen if this behavior continues.

-The purpose is to help employees understand how their misconduct impacts the company and their work, what the consequences are and how they can self-discipline so that they don’t face more serious disciplinary actions, including termination.
+The purpose is to help employees understand how their misconduct impacts the company and their work, what the consequences are and how they can self-discipline so that they don’t face more serious disciplinary actions, including termination of employment.
 On your part, employee warning notices help you keep track of actions taken before deciding to dismiss an employee who ignores company regulations and reprimands.

 Email subject line: Warning notice for [attendance] / Warning notice / Final warning notice